3D ANIMATED CORPORATE TECHNOLOGY VIDEOS

 Showcase your next innovation with exciting eye-catching graphics

 AARONS CGI was commissioned to create a 3D animated corporate video demonstrating the process of storing renewable energy as heat, which is then harnessed as electricity on demand.
 The process is built on innovations in Organic Rankine Cycle (ORC) technology – a complex subject that needed to be conveyed to investors as simply as possible.
-The project required the creation of a realistic outdoor environment, as well as an easy to understand animated process of how the thermal battery system works.
-The animation was so well received that the company’s partner also uses their branding on the animation as well – a complement to the quality of our work! – one version is aimed at investors with prior technical knowledge, and the other, laypersons.
+The project required the creation of a realistic outdoor environment, as well as an easy-to-understand animated process of how the thermal battery system works.
+The animation was so well received that the company’s partner also uses their branding on the animation – a complement to the quality of our work! – one version is aimed at investors with prior technical knowledge, and the other is laypersons.

 Paul Keen, CEO & Managing Director at Green Thermal Energy Technologies (gTET) summed up his response to the final work:

-The animation runs continuously on client’s home page
+The animation runs continuously on the client’s home page above

 Animation showing thermal flows